Scientific Findings about COPD and Memory Loss

 Breathe More Easily–Think More Clearly

 Lung disease is stressful enough without the added worry of associated memory loss.
-Every day the Lung Institute helps patients with lung disease reach their goal of having a better quality of life.
-To date we have treated over 1000 people using stem cell therapy.
-Contact us by calling (800) 729-3065 to speak with a patient coordinator about how stem cell therapy may be an option for you at one of our multiple clinic locations.
+Every day the Lung Health Institute helps patients with lung disease reach their goal of having a better quality of life.
+To date, we have treated thousands of people using cellular therapy.
+Contact us by calling 888-745-6697 to speak with a patient coordinator about how cellular therapy may be an option for you at one of our multiple clinic locations.